tc-imba/hadoop-cluster/README.md

 # Hadoop Cluster
-A naive Hadoop cluster consists of multiple Docker containers (1 master and 2 workers).
+A Hadoop cluster consists of multiple (N) Docker containers (1 master and N-1 workers).

 - [x] Deploy a Hadoop cluster on a single machine with multiple Docker containers.
 - [x] Deploy a fully distributed Hadoop cluster on multiple host machines by connecting the standalone containers with Docker swarm overlay network.
-- [ ] Using `docker stack` and `docker-compose` to achieve swift & flexible deployment of Hadoop cluster as services on Docker swarm.
+- [ ] Support common libraries for big data

 ### Deploy & Test Hadoop Cluster Locally